How can I perform a group-level count in PySpark?

 +----+--------+------+

-Example 1: Count Values Grouped by One Column
+Example 1: Counting Player Totals Grouped by Team (Single Column Aggregation)

-We can use the following syntax to count the number of rows in the DataFrame grouped by the values in the team column:
+We use the following syntax to count the number of rows in the DataFrame grouped solely by the values in the team column:

 #count number of values by team